TobiasRoeddiger/DweetSharp/README.md

 This is a C# open-source library to interact with the [dweet.io](https://dweet.io) REST API.
 It gives you ridiculously simple messaging and alerts for the Internet of Things.

 ## How to use it?
-Using DweetSharp is as easy as pie. 🍰
+Using DweetSharp is as easy as 🍰.
 ```csharp
 //using Json.NET for serialization
 string serializedObject = JsonConvert.SerializeObject(someIoTMeasurementObject);

 DweetIO.DweetFor("NameOfSomeThing", serializedObject);
 ```
+For a detailed documentation of the dweet.io API please have a look at [this](https://dweet.io/play/).

 ## Supported Functionality
 * ✅ Lock